LAMP setup: Apache and PHP

 7. Make webalizer logs accessible only to your IP

 After all this settings, it is good to monitor and analyse Web traffic.
 Why?
-First of all, only owner have to has ability to access Web statistics to avoid “referer spam” attack.
+First of all, only owner should be able to access Web statistics to avoid “referer spam” attack.
 What is referer spam attack?
 Client with fake referer frequently accesses site with public Web statistic and his only goal is to appear on referer top list.
-This way they got free link to advertise.
+This way they got free link.
 Many useful informations can be read from Web statistic.
 For example, when is minimum load of site then is perfect time for backup and database optimization, or you can see top list of sites by hits and KBytes etc. By default, webalizer.conf allows access only from local host.
 Comment this two lines and add one with your IP or name like in example:

 8. Conclusion